- POLITICS

 The reason we have the book of Judges is to demonstrate what happened, time and again, once the nation chose not to follow:

-What about taking away the voluntary nature of the Law, and requiring people to follow it?
+What about taking away the voluntary nature of the Law, and forcing people to follow it?
 (You know, legalism.)
-Well, we’ve tried that too.
-Tends to turn evil.
-Seems without grace, and the other fruit of the Spirit,
+Well that’s been tried too.
+Usually turns evil.
+Without grace, and the other fruit of the Spirit,

 Which kinda makes it impossible for anything but a

 So can our culture implement the Law?
-Only if the culture becomes uniformly Christian.
-Which the United States is not.
-Never has been.
-Yeah, there were many times we were predominantly Christian (or at least the white people were).
+Only if the culture becomes uniformly Christian—which the United States is not, and never has been.
+Nationalists insist otherwise, and yes there were many times we were predominantly Christian.
 But we’ve always consisted of

-True, America’s original colonies were founded by Christians.
-But the English colonies were founded at a time of cultural civil war between Puritans and traditionalists.
-There were Roman Catholics, Quakers, Baptists, and separatists who each founded their own colonies.
-And they didn’t even stay what their founders intended: Massachusetts was founded by separatists and Puritans, but by the time of the revolution, it had gone Unitarian.
-(And now has a large Catholic population.)
-Pennsylvania, founded by Quakers, quickly filled up with Anabaptists, and the Quaker leadership had to seriously compromise their pacifism before they’d endorse independence.
-America’s religious differences have always been around—and are why we needed a First Amendment, keeping the Congress from favoring any one religion over the others.
+The English colonies were founded in America at a time of cultural civil war between Roman Catholics, Puritans, and traditionalists.
+Likewise new denominations, like Quakers and Baptists.
+Some of these colonies didn’t even stay what their founders intended: Massachusetts was founded by separaitists and Puritans, but by the time of the Revolution it’d gone Unitarian.
+Pennsylvania was founded by Quakers, yet loads of Anabaptists moved in, and the Quakers are to this day outnumbered by them (and the Quaker leadership had to seriously compromise their pacifism before they’d endorse independence).
+America’s religious differences have always been around.
+They’re why we need a First Amendment, prohibiting the Congress from favoring any one religion over the others.

-So till Jesus implements his kingdom himself, the best system we’ve invented for a pluralistic society is our current system of limited democracy:
+So till Jesus implements his kingdom himself, the best system we’ve invented for a pluralistic society is our current system of limited democracy. (“Limited” because we have a constitution, and we’re not allowed to violate it.)

-- Include a list of human rights.
-Make ’em really hard to abolish, and make it so we’re absolutely forbidden to violate them.
+- Include an explicit list of human rights.
+Make ’em really hard to abolish.
+Make it so we’re absolutely forbidden to violate them.

 - Let all the responsible-enough people in society vote.
 (But educate everybody so they’re not idiots.
 Well, so most of ’em aren’t idiots.
 There are always a few.
 Like the folks who complain, “Why are we paying so much to educate everybody?”)

 - Poll the voters regularly.
-So long that they don’t violate the rights, go with what the majority wants.
+So long that they don’t violate the constitution, go with what the majority wants.

 Sounds fair, right?